wwwtyro/cellophane/README.md

 The Cellophane class
 ====================

-class cellophane.Cellophane(client_class=Handler, hostname='localhost',
+### class cellophane.Cellophane(client_class=Handler, hostname='localhost', port='8888', favicon_path=STATIC_PATH, title='cellophane', debug=True)
-                            port='8888', favicon_path=STATIC_PATH,
-                            title='cellophane', debug=True)

     client_class: the class you have subclassed from Handler to handle your server-side logic

     hostname: this is the host name or ip address that the client will attempt to connect to via websockets

     port: the port the webpages are served and websockets are handled on

     favicon_path: if you want to override the built in favicon, point this to the path containing your favicon (not at the favicon itself)

     title: the page title for the web terminal

     debug: run Tornado in debug mode to see errors on the browser and automatically restart the server when code is changed

-    function periodic(function, time)
+#### Methods

+**periodic**(*function*, *time*)

-        This provides a means of running a function at a regular interval.
+        Provides a means of running a function at a regular interval.
 This should be called before starting the server with Cellophane.go().

         function: the function to execute

         time: the amount of time, in milliseconds, between executions of function

-    function go()
+**go**()

         Starts the web server and web socket server.
-This function blocks.
+This function is blocking.